Regardt-van-der-Riet/APDS_FINAL/README.md

 After installing all required software, follow these steps to set up the project on your local machine.

+### CRITICAL SETUP CHECKLIST

+Before you can run and use the application, you MUST complete ALL of the following steps in order:

+1. Clone the repository from GitHub
+2. Install all project dependencies (npm packages)
+3. Generate SSL certificates for HTTPS
+4. Create the `.env` configuration file with database connection settings
+5. Verify MongoDB is running
+6. Run the admin creation script (creates admin account with username: admin, password: Admin@123)
+7. Run the user creation script (creates customer account with username: johnsmith, password: Password@123)
+8. Start the backend and frontend servers
+9. Open your browser and log in using the credentials from steps 6 and 7

+Steps 6 and 7 are REQUIRED.
+Without these accounts, you will not be able to log in or use any features of the application.

 ### Step 1: Clone the Repository from GitHub

 Cloning means downloading a complete copy of the project code to your computer.